pc4covid19/COVID19/README.md

 ## Release summary:

-This release fixes minor bugs and improves the documentation.
-It also adds some minor new capabilities, such as setting time step sizes in the XML configuration file.
+This is the initial release, based on rapid prototyping on March 25, 2020.

 **NOTE:** OSX users must now define PHYSICELL_CPP system variable.
 See the documentation.

 ### Major new features and changes:

-+ List here.
++ This initial release includes RNA virus replication in a single layer of (lung) epithelium.

++ More information on the model assumptions will be updated and refined at https://github.com/MathCancer/COVID19/wiki/About

 ### Minor new features and changes:

-+ List here.
++ First release.

 ### Bugfixes:

-+ List here.
++ None.

 ### Notices for intended changes that may affect backwards compatibility:

-+ List here.
++ None.

 ### Planned future improvements:

-+ List here.
++ Improved parameter estimates.

++ Vet model biology with collaborators.

 * * *